 All schools use a variety of Concrete, Pictorial and Abstract (CPA)representations for numbers and calculations.
 Pupils should have an opportunity to manipulate and experience a variety of models, images, and resources to enable them to choose the most suitable representation for each calculation.
-In the picture above you can see some examples of models, images and resources: arrow cards, bead strings, counters, dice, dienes, digit cards, multilink cubes, number fans, number lines, number tracks, Numicon, place value cards, 100 square, sorting objects etc.
+In the picture above you can see some examples of models, images and resources used within the White Rose scheme that we follow as a school.
+These are supplemented where necessary with other equipment such as: arrow cards, bead strings, counters, dice, dienes, digit cards, multilink cubes, number fans, number lines, number tracks, Numicon, place value cards, 100 square, sorting objects etc.